FOLLOW US

 Aerial View Mid Day at the State Capital Building in Topeka Kansas USA ChrisBoswell/ Getty Images

 Topeka is famous for the U.S. Supreme Court case Brown v.
 Board of Education, and motorsport fans may be aware of the city's Heartland Park.
-It's a great place to live with a low cost of living that's about 19% lower than the U.S. average and has small-town vibes with city amenities.
+It's a great place to live with a low cost of living that's about 19% lower than the U.S. average.
+Plus, it has small-town vibes with city amenities.
 In early 2022, the median sales price for homes was $155,000.
-Groceries, utilities, healthcare, and transport are cheaper here too, but the Sunflower state isn't very tax-friendly.
+Groceries, utilities, healthcare, and transport are cheaper here, too, but the Sunflower State isn't very tax-friendly.

 Advertisement